Farheen Gani

 Sandy Jeffers Memorial Scholarship

 University of Tennessee’s College of Arts and Sciences, Department of Anthropology offers the Sandy Jeffers Memorial Scholarship to honor Sandy Jeffers, who was admitted to the MA program in anthropology at the University of Tennessee, where she completed her undergraduate degree in 2003.
-Because of her interests, Sandy’s family established this award for supporting undergraduate students studying forensic anthropology or historic archaeology at the University of Tennessee, Knoxville.
+Because of her interests, Sandy’s family established this award to support undergraduate students studying forensic anthropology or historical archaeology at the University of Tennessee, Knoxville.

 The Association of Firearm and Toolmark Examiners (AFTE) is an international professional organization for firearm and tool mark examiners.
 It publishes a peer-reviewed scientific journal, hosts a variety of resources on its website, and holds an annual training seminar that acts as a forum for presentations, workshops, networking, and discussion.
 This scholarship is awarded annually to students seeking a forensic science career.